LorenzoCausa/exproblab_ass1/README.md

 Go in "FSM.py" and put the path in which you want to save your solution_ontology in the global variable "path_save_ontology"

-**Note**: If you use the docker you gave us the paths are already written correctly
+**Note**: If you use the docker that was provided to us the paths are already written correctly.

 ### Running procedure
 Just use the launcher: